-Accrington Stanley Community Trust are delighted to reveal the plans for a new community Sports Hub facility to transform Higham Playing Fields in Accrington.
+Accrington Stanley Community Trust received planning approval on 13th December 2017 for a Community Sports Hub facility that will transform Higham Playing Fields in Accrington.

 Martin Fearon, CEO of Accrington Stanley Community Trust said ‘’we have been carefully designing the plans over the past few months to ensure we have the best possible facility to present to the Hyndburn community.
 The Sports Hub plans see a great mix of facilities for all sectors of the general public to enjoy.
 We believe that grassroots sport needs more investment and we are hoping to play a big part in this by providing this fantastic project for our community.